ludmilagd/Web-scraping-Mission-to-Mars/README.md

 - Create a Flask application to retrieve the above information and storeresults in Mongos DB

-In order to gather avialable data for Further analysis, the folowing tools will be used
+In order to gather avialable data for Further analysis, the folowing technologies will be used:

-- Jupyter Notebook
 - BeautifulSoup
-- Pandas
-- Python Dictonary
 - Requests/Splinter
 - Mongos DB
 - Flask
-- GitHub

-The final product will be deployed though GitHub in a Html Document with technical documentation, data collected and analysis.